soundpaint/soundpaint.github.io/en/index.md

   alt="picture of me"
   style="float:right;width:98px;padding:10px" />

 welcome to my website!
-Currently living in Karlsruhe, Germany, I am trying to combine my R&amp;D expertise as software engineer / software architect with my knowledge and experience in the fields of musical composition and performance and arts, as well as natural sciences and maths.
+Currently living in Landau (Pfalz), Germany, I am trying to combine my R&amp;D expertise as software engineer / software architect with my knowledge and experience in the fields of musical composition and performance and arts, as well as natural sciences and maths.

 In fact, inspiration for many of my projects originates from some mathematical issue that I try to tackle and explore.
 The effort,